Genivia/ugrep/README.md

            ugrep -- universal file pattern searcher

     SYNOPSIS
-           ugrep [OPTIONS] [-A NUM] [-B NUM] [-C[NUM]] [PATTERN] [-f FILE] [-e PATTERN] [-t TYPES] [-Q ENCODING] [-J [NUM]] [--color[=WHEN]|--colour[=WHEN]] [--pager[=COMMAND]] [FILE ...]
+           ugrep [OPTIONS] [-A NUM] [-B NUM] [-C[NUM]] [PATTERN] [-e PATTERN] [-N PATTERN] [-f FILE] [-t TYPES] [-Q ENCODING] [-J [NUM]] [--color[=WHEN]|--colour[=WHEN]] [--pager[=COMMAND]] [FILE ...]

     DESCRIPTION
            The  ugrep utility searches any given input files, selecting lines that match one or more patterns.
 By default, a  pattern  matches  an  input line  if  the  regular expression (RE) in the pattern matches the input line without its trailing newline.
-An empty expression  matches  every line.
+A pattern  matches  multiple  input lines  if  the  RE  in  the pattern matches one or more newlines in the input.
+An empty RE matches every line.
 Each input line  that  matches at least one of the patterns is written to the standard output.

-           The ugrep utility normalizes and decodes encoded input  to  search  for the  specified ASCII/Unicode patterns.
-If the input contains a UTF BOM indicating UTF-8, UTF-16, or UTF-32 input, then  ugrep  normalizes  the input to UTF-8.
-If no UTF BOM is present, then ugrep assumes the input is ASCII, UTF-8, or raw binary.
-To explicitly specify an input  encod- ing to decode, use option -Q, --encoding.
+           The ugrep utility accepts input of various encoding formats and normal- izes the input to UTF-8.
+When a UTF BOM is present in the  input,  the input  is automatically normalized.
+Otherwise, ugrep assumes the input is ASCII, UTF-8, or raw binary.
+To specify the input encoding  format, use option -Q, --encoding.

            The following options are available: